awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v3.md

 `${ECS_CONTAINER_METADATA_URI}/task`
 This path returns metadata JSON for the task, including a list of the container IDs and names for all of the containers associated with the task\.
 For more information about the response for this endpoint, see [Task Metadata JSON Response](#task-metadata-endpoint-v3-response)\.

+`${ECS_CONTAINER_METADATA_URI}/taskWithTags`
+This path returns the metadata for the task included in the `/task` endpoint in addition to the task and container instance tags that can be retrieved using the `ListTagsForResource` API\.

 `${ECS_CONTAINER_METADATA_URI}/stats`
 This path returns Docker stats JSON for the specific Docker container\.
 For more information about each of the returned stats, see [ContainerStats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) in the Docker API documentation\.